Catch wrestling: Origins in Britain, spread and evolution

+Decline and transformation into professional wrestling

+Match between Frank Gotch vs Georg Hackenschmidt for the World Heavyweight Wrestling Championship, 1911.

-By the 1920s, most catch wrestling competitions started to become predetermined professional wrestling.
-As interest in professional matches started to wane, wrestlers began choreographing some of their matches to make the matches less physically taxing, shorter in duration, with better flow, more entertaining—giving emphasis on readable and more impressive moves—and with bigger focus on the personal charisma of the wrestlers, with the introduction of "gimmicks" (in-ring personas) and dramatic storylines surrounding the matches.
-The "Gold Dust Trio", formed by heavyweight champion Ed "Strangler" Lewis, his manager Billy Sandow and his fellow wrestler Joseph "Toots" Mondt, are credited with pivoting professional wrestling into a pseudo-competitive exhibition, by introducing the modern form of choreographed action-packed wrestling which they dubbed "slam-bang Western-style wrestling", and a new business model where the trio would promote large shows around the country and maintain wrestlers under long-term contracts, leading to the success of the partnership.
+By the 1920s, professional wrestling had increasingly diverged from legitimate catch wrestling competition.
+As interest in professional matches started to wane, wrestlers began match fixing, initially manipulating the outcomes of ostensibly competitive contests and later choreographing some of their matches to make them less physically taxing, shorter in duration, with better flow, more entertaining—giving emphasis on readable and more impressive moves—and with bigger focus on the personal charisma of the wrestlers, with the introduction of "gimmicks" (in-ring personas) and dramatic storylines surrounding the matches, while maintaining Kayfabe, presenting the matches as legitimate contests.
+Meanwhile, most, most amateur competition adopted the Freestyle rules (or Folkstyle in some parts of the U.S., in particular on the school and collegiate systems), which were increasingly standardized and focused on points and positional control rather than submission holds.

+The "Gold Dust Trio", formed by heavyweight champion Ed "Strangler" Lewis, his manager Billy Sandow and his fellow wrestler Joseph "Toots" Mondt, are credited with pivoting professional wrestling into a more theatrical form of entertainment.
+The trio introduced what they called "slam-bang Western-style wrestling", which drew on elements of catch-as-catch-can, Greco-Roman wrestling, and bare-knuckle boxing, emphasizing fast-paced action, spectacular maneuvers, predetermined outcomes and long-term storylines, rather than the slower, more methodical pace and technical grappling characteristic of legitimate wrestling competition, while pioneering a new business model where the trio would promote large shows around the country and maintain wrestlers under long-term contracts, leading to the success of the partnership.
 Soon other promoters followed suit and the industry was fundamentally changed.